GalassoLuca/parse-chat-kata/ASSIGNMENT.md

 ### Step 4 (two customer mentions as start)

-_note_ an example with two customer mentions as start
+_note:_ an example with two customer mentions as start

 Given the input